 Guidelines for the creation and submission of undergraduate program proposals (i.e., new or revised major, new or revised minor) are based on the guidelines contained in the Office of Academic Affairs Academic Organization, Curriculum, and Assessment Handbook.
-Guidelines for graduate programs can be found on the website of the Graduate School: https://gradsch.osu.edu/faculty-staff-resources/proposing-new-programs-degrees-and-specializations.
+Guidelines for graduate programs can be obtained from the Graduate School.
 For both undergraduate and graduate program proposals, please consult and work with the Assistant Dean for Curriculum Bernadette Vankeerbergen (Vankeerbergen.1@osu.edu).

-For a current list of ASC and ASC-approved majors, minors, and graduate programs, please see http://artsandsciences.osu.edu/academics/programs.
+For a current list of ASC and ASC-approved majors, minors, certificates, and graduate programs, please see http://artsandsciences.osu.edu/academics/programs.